sp-tarkov/server/FEATURES.md

 ### Generation

-Bots are generated with the following characteristics.
+Bots are generated with the following characteristics:

 - All Bots:
 	- Weapons - *Weighted, semi-randomly selected*